Sweet-toothed fashionistas delight in chocolate clothes

 BRUSSELS (Reuters) - In a dream mix for sweet-toothed fashionistas, models strutted the catwalk in Brussels draped in fanciful clothes made with chocolate.

-The fashion show, which teams designers with chocolatiers and pastry chefs from more than 15 countries, kicked off the annual three-day “Salon du Chocolat” chocolate fair in Belgium’s capital on Thursday evening.
+The fashion show, which teams designers with chocolatiers and pastry chefs from more than 15 countries, kicked off the annual three-day“Salon du Chocolat” chocolate fair in Belgium’s capital on Thursday evening.

 Chocolate was moulded into whimsical designs from evening gowns to cocktail dresses to hats.